 Debt can take on various forms, such as credit cards, mortgages, car loans, or student loans.
 Each form of debt comes with an agreement to pay it back, usually with interest, which is how lenders make a profit.

-While taking on debt might make sense in certain circumstances, it’s important to understand that all debt comes at a cost and managing it effectively is crucial.
+While taking on debt might make sense in certain circumstances, it’s important to understand that all debt comes at a cost, and it needs to be managed wisely.

 Pay Down Your High-Interest Debt